Proper polyhedral divisors and torus actions over arbitrary fields: Split torus actions: affine normal varieties and pp-divisors

-Let $k$ be a field and $\sep{k}$ be a separable closure.
 Let $T$ be a split algebraic $k$-torus and $X:=\Spec(A)$ be an affine normal $k$-variety on which $T$ acts effectively.
-Let $M$ be the character lattice of $T$ and $N:=M^{*}$ be the cocharacter lattice.
+Let $M$ be the character lattice of $T$ and $N:=M^{*}$ as before.
 It is known that $A$ has an $M$-graduation from the torus action: